sajia23/CS665-Termproject/README.md

 - Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.
+Answer:Easy to Extend: Adding new file types, commands, or operations is straightforward.
+For example:To add a new file type just implement a new subclass of FileSystemComponent.
+And also, To introduce file compression, simply add a new command.Each pattern encapsulates specific responsibilities.
+Command encapsulates action logic, Visitor encapsulates calculate operations,
 - Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.
+Answer:By encapsulating each command into a class, the logic becomes modular and independent.
+Instead of dealing with complex conditionals for parsing and executing commands, we delegate execution to the appropriate command class.
+For example: A MoveCommand stores the original location of the file, enabling it to undo the move operation easily.
 - Describe how you have avoided duplicated code and why it is important.
+Answer:Inheritance and Polymorphism: Files and directories share a common base class (FileSystemComponent), which eliminates duplicate code for shared behavior like getName() or getSize().
+Reusable Operations: Visitor classes centralize operations like calculating size, reducing redundancy across files and directories.
+Encapsulated Commands: Command objects handle specific logic, ensuring each command is implemented once, regardless of how many times it’s executed
 - If applicable, mention any design patterns you have used and explain why they were chosen.
+Answer:
+Composite Pattern.
+This pattern enables the representation of a hierarchical structure, where files and directories are treated uniformly.
+It allows directories to contain files or other directories, creating a tree-like structure.
+The uniformity simplifies operations like traversing the file system since the client code doesn’t need to worry about whether an object is a file or a directory.
+Builder Pattern.
+The Builder pattern was essential for initializing the file system.
+It allows for the incremental construction of a complex directory structure using chainable methods.
+For example, I can create a root directory, add multiple subdirectories, and populate them with files in a fluent, readable manner.
+Command Pattern.
+Moving on to Command pattern, which was  to handling user commands like creating, deleting, or moving files.
+Each command is encapsulated in its own class, such as CreateCommand or DeleteCommand, adhering to the single-responsibility principle.
+Visitor Pattern.
+The Visitor pattern was used to separate operations from the structure of the file system.
+Visitor classes centralize operations like calculating size, reducing redundancy across files and directories.
+Singleton Pattern.
+This pattern was used for command classes.
+For instance, each command type, like CreateCommand or DeleteCommand, is instantiated only once and reused globally.
+This approach minimizes memory usage and ensures that command objects maintain consistent behavior throughout the application.
 # Maven Commands

 We'll use Apache Maven to compile and run this project.
 You'll need to install Apache Maven (https://maven.apache.org/) on your system.